Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 - What To Know Before Going To Mexico

-Safety Tips For Traveling Alone
+Safety Tips For Solo Female Travelers

 Keep Family & Friends Updated

-The most important tip I could bestow on the solo female traveler (or any traveler, mind you) is to be in contact with someone back home.
-Being able to depend on someone to know where you are and be aware that you’re alive and safe every day means that, in the worst case scenario, you’re covered.
-While I’m not suggesting that you’re likely to be the next horrible news story, it’s always good to be prepared, even in more minor situations.
+Being able to depend on someone to know where you are and be aware that you’re alive and safe every day means that, in the worst-case scenario, you’re covered.

-A perfect example: I was wandering around Atlanta, Georgia alone.
-I was looking for directions and stopped to talk to a valet to figure out how to get somewhere.
-He gave me some advice, and then quickly switched gears and started hitting on me, pressing me on details like where I was going– he definitely made me uncomfortable.
 I couldn’t leave the area because I was waiting for a bus to come and he was at work, so I felt stuck trying my best to push off his “interest” with a smile.

-Looking for an excuse to avoid eye contact and conversation, I took out my phone and texted my boyfriend about what was happening.
-I was pretty panicked and also trying to hide the fact that I was panicked, so when my boyfriend asked what hotel I was at I didn’t think anything of it.
 Turns out he was calling the hotel to speak to a manager, complaining that one of their employees was being very unprofessional and making me uncomfortable.
 I don’t necessarily think that I was in any real danger, but it definitely felt good that someone had my back even when I was alone!

 Contributed by Jamie of Crashed Culture